Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 Olleyo Resort is located within a 15-minute drive from Seogwipo Bus Terminal and Jeju World Cup Stadium.

 The room was lovely, with a nice bathroom and comfortable bed, and I had a balcony looking out to Mount Hallasan too.
+So glad I still got to see Mount Hallasan after my plans to climb it were thwarted!

 Check the latest prices for Hotel Alegria on Booking.com.